 From this it is clear that the scribe looking for his lost place looked ahead three times as often as he looked back.
-In other words, the loss of position usually resulted in a loss of text, an omission.
+In other words, the loss of position usually resulted in a loss of text, an omission.4 coincidence that Aleph and B were probably made in the same area as P45 and exhibit similar characteristics?
+In any case, the "fullness" of the Traditional Text, rather than a proof of inferiority, emerges as a point in its favor.

 The tables have been turned.
-Here is a clear statistical demonstration that interpolations are not "many times more numerous" than omissions.
-Omission is more common as an unintentional error than addition, and P shows that with some scribes omissions were deliberate and extensive.
-Is it mere coincidence that Aleph and B were probably made in the same area as P and exhibit similar characteristics?
-In any case, the "fullness" of the Traditional Text, rather than a proof of inferiority, emerges as a point in its favor.
+Here is a clear statistical demonstration that interpolations are \underline{not} "many times more numerous" than omissions.
+Omission is more common as an unintentional error than addition, and P^{45} shows that with some scribes omissions were deliberate and extensive.
+Is it mere